County of St. Paul No. 19

-The County of St. Paul No. 19 is a municipal district in eastern central Alberta, Canada.
+The County of St. Paul No. 19 is a municipal district in eastern Northern Alberta, Canada.
 Located in Census Division No. 12, its municipal office is located in the Town of St. Paul.

 History

 It was previously known as the Municipal District of St. Paul No. 86 until January 1, 1962, when it became the County of St. Paul No. 19.

 Geography

 Communities and localities

 The following urban municipalities are surrounded by the County of St. Paul No. 19.